 Recently my boyfriend and I were walking along the racks in a hypermarket and I thought that it was a good chance to tell some interesting facts about Russian food shopping.

-First of all, the name “hypermarket” (I think many people are familiar with this word) means a really big supermarket where you can find not only food, but also a lot of inedible goods such as detergents, kitchen utensils, household appliances, and many other things :)
+First of all, the name “hypermarket” (I think many people are familiar with this word) means a really big grocery store where you can find not only food, but also a lot of inedible goods such as detergents, kitchen utensils, household appliances, and many other things.

 Today there are only few hypermarkets in our city (about 6-8) but they gradually become more popular because of wide choice of goods and more bargain price.
 We prefer to buy food and other related products twice a month here rather than spend much more money and time buying goods at the nearest stores.

-As for the food the Russian like home-made goods including different kinds of preserves, canned vegetables, bottled mushrooms, etc. Ten years ago my mother prepared such goods herself (and even today she does), but time changes and as for me and other young people — now we are not ready to spend time cutting a great number of marrows and mushrooms and putting them into hundreds of bottles.
+As for the food, Russians like home-made goods including different kinds of preserves, canned vegetables, bottled mushrooms, etc. Ten years ago my mother prepared such goods herself (and even today she does), but time changes and as for me and other young people — now we are not ready to spend time cutting a great number of marrows and mushrooms and putting them into hundreds of bottles.

 Producers understood which way the wind blows and launched production of preserves and tinned goods.
 Here you may see the result: tinned fruits, vegetables, mushrooms, pickled food!
 Yummy!

 Vegetable marrow paste.
 Delicious! :)

 A new tendency in our supermarkets is exotic fruits.
 Almost every Russian at least once has visited Thailand or other Asian countries where he tasted such delicious fruits as mango, coconut, dragon fruit and others, and they are glad to find such fruits in Russian supermarkets.

 The item on the photo below is pelmeni packing device О_о